SoftInstigate/restheart-website/docs/security/overview.md

 **restheart-security** can also be used as a micro-gateway for **Identity and Access Management**  in any HTTP-based micro-services architecture.

+{: .bs-callout.bs-callout-info }
-> Think about restheart-security as the "brick" that you put in front of your API and micro-services to protect them.
+Think about restheart-security as the "brick" that you put in front of your API and micro-services to protect them.

 **restheart-security** is built around a __pluggable architecture__.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.

+{: .bs-callout.bs-callout-info }
-> Building a plugin is as easy as implementing a simple interface and edit a configuration file.
+Building a plugin is as easy as implementing a simple interface and edit a configuration file.
 Plugins also allow to quickly implement and deploy secure Web Services.

 ## Features